smartadserver/Equativ-AppLovin-MAX-Mediation-Adapter-iOS/displaysdk8/README.md

 Introduction
 ------------
-The _Equativ Display SDK v8.x_ can be used through _AppLovin MAX_ using the adapter provided in this repository for banner and interstitial.
+The _Equativ Display SDK v8.x_ can be used through _AppLovin MAX_ using the adapter provided in this repository for banner, interstitial and native ads.
 This adapter is compatible with:
 * _Smart Display SDK_ v8.0+
 * _AppLovin MAX SDK_ v11.9.0